codingUnited/python-template/README.md

 ## Step 2: Set Up Your Virtual Environment (`venv`)

 A virtual environment isolates your project's dependencies from your global Python installation and other projects.
-This is crucial for managing different package versions.
+This is very very important for managing different package versions.

+Something people new to using Python often forget to do is set up their `venv` but you **should not be one of those people**.
+It is a highly important step that you can find out more about here [Quick Pycharm venv Guide](https://www.youtube.com/watch?v=2P30W3TN4nI)

 1.  **Navigate to your project directory** in the terminal (if you aren't already there):
     ```bash